devhub/api/README.md

 API v2 Documentation
 ===

-This is a REST-style API that uses JSON for serialization and OAuth 2 for authentication.
+This is a REST-style API that uses JSON for serialization and OAuth 2 for authentication

 Making a request
 ----------------